cbrown1/psylab/INSTALL.md

+# PsyLab - Psychophysics Lab

-Psylab installation instructions.
+## Psylab installation instructions

-Psylab is (at this point) a source-only package.
+Psylab is a source-only package.
 This means that installing is simple.
 From a command prompt, just type:

-    python setup.py install
+    pip install .